zwar808/BetterUNC/README.md

 # BetterUNC
-BetterUNC is an opensource library for roblox executor
+BetterUNC is an opensource library for roblox executors Aimed for scripting Easier

 **Example:**
 ```lua